4th Alpine Parachute Regiment

 The attainment of the specialisation includes from 2011 the following preparation process:

-- 20 weeks: Ski and mountaineering course to obtain the necessary mobility and combat skills in the mountains, both in summer and winter.
+• 20 weeks: Ski course and alpinistics to obtain the necessary mobility and combat skills in the mountains, in both summer and winter environments.

 Operation Unified Venture and back

-The regiment took part in a particularly important operation on the Afghanistan-Pakistan border.
+The regiment took part in a particularly important operation on the border between Afghanistan and Pakistan.
 Task Force Nibbio took part in an operation alongside US troops with the aim of surrounding the area of operation of the assault troops in order to prevent 'enemy element spillage', assist villages in the aftermath of the central operation and promote a positive image and confidence in the Afghan army among the population.

 The attack carried out at the time was successful and aimed at hitting logistical and recruitment bases of terrorist centres on the border with Pakistan.
 The planning phase of this mission was long and delicate in order to carefully choose the elements that were to take part in it.
-Prominent among the mission were the rangers of the 4th Alpini Parachute Regiment.
+The rangers of the 4th rgt Alpini paratroopers stood out among others in the mission.
 The helicopter assault is carried out with 2 AH 64 Apache helicopters and 8 transport helicopters (4 UH 60 Black Hawk and 4 CH 47 Chinook).

 The rangers of this regiment have since then carried out patrols and checkpoints; all objectives were achieved and the Italian Task Force managed to integrate seamlessly with the American troops.
 The most recent return of the regiment's teams from the areas of operation took place in April 2008.